langaro/langaro/README.md

 ### 👋 Hi there, my name is Adriano

-and I've had the privilege of journeying through the world of technology and software development for nearly a decade.
+I've had the privilege of journeying through the world of technology and software development for more than a decade.
 Here's a glimpse into my tech-focused profile:

 👨‍💻 **A Decade of Learning**: I've been fortunate to spend almost 10 years in the world of software development, and I'm still learning every day.
 This journey has been a humbling experience filled with valuable insights.